atbcb/ICTTestingBaseline/_baselines/document-baselines/07SensoryDocs.md

 #### Test Instructions

 <ol id="d7cTI">
     <li id="d7cTI-1">Check that a text alternative that describes the purpose of the sound is provided with the audible cue.
-[SC 1.1.1]
+[SC 1.1.1]<br>
-        <br>For example:</br>
+        For example:
         <ul>
             <li>A short beep and an asterisk appear on a required field to notify the user that the field must be completed.</li>
             <li>As a timer counts down, a bell rings and a "Two minutes left!" message appears on the screen.</li>